Tags

 Fair enough, but that’s a fact.

-When I was in R&D I used to go to a lot of conferences, the most important were the international user conferences, so I usually got to attend those as an executive liaison officer.
-Attending conferences and expositions was difficult, I had a pretty tight R&D schedule, and there was much to do.
+When I was in R&D, I used to go to many conferences; the most important were international user conferences, so I usually attended them as an executive liaison officer.
+Attending conferences and expositions was difficult; I had a pretty tight R&D schedule and much to do.

 It was a chore, but it had to be done.